nielsen-oss/keys-management/README.md

 ## Dependencies
 ### StateRepoInterface
-In order to maintain the keys states, an StateRepoInterface implementation should be injected to KeysManagement.
+In order to maintain the keys states, a StateRepoInterface implementation should be injected to KeysManagement.

 ```python